Abigail Thorn: The Prince

-The Stages Frey Kwa Hawking praised the multiple trans characters and the ambition of the play, with its "tantalising ideas about the performance of gender and duty".
-Hawking also praised the "brittle, uneasy energy" that Thorn brought to her character, Hotspur.
-However, Hawking criticised aspects of the pacing and narrative, such as the "text-heavy" nature, "creaking plot mechanics", length of time spent in Shakespeare's play in the second act.
-Characterisation was also critiqued by Hawking, including the "under-explored" nature of Kate and Hotspur's marriage and "thinly sketched" relationship between Jen and Sam.
-Oliver Pattrick of The Reviews Hub similarly praised the transgender themes while criticising the writing in another three-star review, summarising that "it feels like the script needs a further rewrite to realise its full potential".
-Pattrick suggested that the plot mechanics be made "less prominent", that Hotspur's discovery of her womanhood needed more "depth" and slower pacing, and that the humour was overly reliant on "incongruity of blunt modern slang as a response to elaborate archaic language".

 Other activities

-In February 2021, Thorn joined Alice Caldwell-Kelly and Devon in hosting the podcast Kill James Bond!, a film review podcast which initially focused on the James Bond films.
+In February 2021, Thorn joined November Kelly and Devon in hosting the podcast Kill James Bond!, a film review podcast which initially focused on the James Bond films.
 The podcast takes a critical angle, attempting in the words of its creators to "give 007 the socialist, feminist upcoming he so richly deserves".
-It peaked at #1 on Chartable's list of most popular film review podcast in the U.K. Thorn said that she got involved after Caldwell-Kelly suggested the podcast on Twitter—she was familiar with the Bond films from her childhood and believed that they are flawed "in interesting ways that say interesting things about Britain".
-She saw Bond as symbolic of a "British sort of military masculinity" and commented that both she and Caldwell-Kelly had been army cadets as children.
-The podcast has reviewed the film series Bourne, Jack Ryan, and The Man from U.N.C.L.E.
+It peaked at #1 on Chartable's list of most popular film review podcast in the UK Thorn said that she got involved after Kelly suggested the podcast on Twitter.
+She was familiar with the Bond films from her childhood and believed that they are flawed "in interesting ways that say interesting things about Britain".
+She saw Bond as symbolic of a "British sort of military masculinity" and commented that both she and Kelly had been army cadets as children.
+The podcast has also reviewed the film series Bourne, Jack Ryan, OSS 117, and The Man from U.N.C.L.E.

 Thorn narrated the audiobook for Axiom's End (2020) by Lindsay Ellis, alongside Stephanie Willis.
 For her narration she was jointly nominated for an Audie Award for Science Fiction.